lliu1871/mp-est/README.md

 1. MP-EST3.0 can build an NJst tree and use it as the initial tree to find the MP-EST tree.

-2. The program can convert short branches (<1e-06) to polytomies in the gene trees.
+2. MP-EST3.0 can convert short branches (<1e-06) to polytomies in the gene trees.

-3. The program can take polytomy gene trees as input to estimate species trees.
+3. MP-EST3.0 can take polytomy gene trees as input to estimate species trees.

-4. The program can calculate triplet/quartet distances among gene trees
+4. MP-EST3.0 can calculate triplet/quartet distances among gene trees

-5. The program outputs the species tree gene tree concordance scores for each internal node of the MP-EST tree.
+5. MP-EST3.0 outputs species-tree-gene-tree concordance scores for each internal node of the MP-EST tree.

 ## Compile from source code
 To compile the program from source code, type make and hit return under the directory src.